 The final portfolio will contain the 5 original design projects completed during the course (Line, Balance, Pattern and Texture, Space, and Value and Color).

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
-Each quiz will be open-book/open-notes, contain multiple-choice and/or true/false questions, and have a 20-minute time limit.
+Each quiz will cover the Learn material for the Module: Week in which it is assigned.
+Each quiz will be open-book/open-notes, contain multiple-choice questions, and have a 20–minute time limit.